vlsergey/react-bootstrap-pagetable/README.md

 * [x] Server-side filtering (allow to display filters and pass filter arguments to server)
 * [x] Integration with [react-router](https://reactrouter.com/) to support fetching arguments from URL and pushing changes back
 * [x] Allow user to change visibility and order of columns to be displayed
+* [x] Allow to customize what to display before and after the `Table`: page selection, page size selection, custom text, etc.
 * [ ] (TODO) Support standard renderers for date, time and other OpenAPI types
-* [ ] (TODO) Allow to customize what to display before and after the `Table`: page selection, page size selection, custom text, etc.

 Additional small features that nice to have:
 * [x] Abort `fetch()` request if next `fetch()` is called with new arguments